Manuel Ugarte to Man Utd? N'Golo Kante-like ball-winner could help shore up Erik ten Hag's midfield

 His presence could help Kobbie Mainoo at United.
 The youngster was a major success story last season, capping a stunning breakthrough campaign with an outstanding display, and a crucial goal, in the FA Cup final win over Manchester City.

-But for every one of those attacking forays, like the one which allowed him to slot in Bruno Fernandes' pass at Wembley, there was an instance of Mainoo struggling at the other end, with Casemiro, his midfield partner, struggling to cover open spaces.
+But for every one of those attacking forays, like the one which allowed him to slot in Bruno Fernandes' pass at Wembley, there was an instance of Mainoo struggling at the other end, with Casemiro, his midfield partner, unable to adequately cover open spaces.

 Ugarte would bring greater physical intensity and he can handle the ball too.
 He is not as adventurous as Casemiro with his passing but he is certainly more efficient, his accuracy rate of around 91 per cent significantly higher than the Brazilian's 83 per cent.

 There is room for improvement when it comes to threading passes through the lines.
-He only directed 15 per cent of his passes forward last season in Ligue 1 and his conservative passing choices are a reported source of frustration to PSG boss Luis Enrique.
+He only directed 15 per cent of his passes forward last season in Ligue 1, according to Opta.
+His conservative passing choices were a reported source of frustration to PSG boss Luis Enrique.

-But his ability to retain possession is at the same time another part of his attraction to United.
+At United, though, there is a need for better ball retention.
 After all, many of their defensive issues last season stemmed from a lack of control in midfield.
 Casemiro's ambitious passing became a contributing factor, given how often it resulted in turnovers.